 Skip to main content

-Integrating Medicine & Policy to Achieve Healthcare Transformation
+Integrating Medicine & Policy to Achieve Health care Transformation

-Late Translational, health services and outcomes research is essential for improving patient care, enhancing population health, and shaping effective healthcare policy through rigorous evaluation and implementation of evidence-based strategies.
+Late Translational, health services and outcomes research is essential for improving patient care, enhancing population health, and shaping effective health care policy through rigorous evaluation and implementation of evidence-based strategies.

-Our Mission: IMPACT HSR builds a vibrant, productive community of clinician-scientists and PhD investigators at the Spencer Fox Eccles School of Medicine (SFESOM), dedicated to late translational (T3/T4), health services, and outcomes research.
+Our Mission: IMPACT builds a vibrant, productive community of clinician-scientists and PhD investigators at the Spencer Fox Eccles School of Medicine (SFESOM), dedicated to late translational (T3/T4), health services, and outcomes research.
 We foster a collaborative, supportive culture that emphasizes career development, mentorship, mutual support, and excellence to maximize our collective impact.

-Our Vision: Transform healthcare and improve patient and population health outcomes by advancing innovative late translational (T3/T4), health services, and outcomes research that directly enhances patient care and shapes healthcare policy.
+Our Vision: Transform health care and improve patient and population health outcomes by advancing innovative late translational (T3/T4), health services, and outcomes research that directly enhances patient care and shapes healthcare policy.

 Facilitate Recruitment